Discover 12 Kid-Friendly Adirondack Adventures the Entire Family Can Enjoy This Summer

 For additional fun, you can also sign up for rock climbing, canoeing, rafting, camping, and hiking excursions to nearby landmarks.
 Age restrictions vary based on the activity as well as on the season, so be sure to check in advance!

 If Gore Mountain is your go-to place for skiing in the winter, why not make it your favorite spot to spend a summer day?
 Check out their kid-friendly zipline, climbing challenge course, climbing wall, bounce course, and bungee trampoline.
-In between all of the excitement, take a gondola ride and see the Adirondack Mountains from high above.
+In between all of the excitement, take a gondola ride and see the Adirondack mountains from high above.

 Kids must be at least 40 lbs to take on the climbing challenge course, and at least 20 lbs for the bungee trampoline and climbing wall.
-The zipline, new in 2019, is appropriate for kids who are at least 6 years old, 45 lbs, and 40 inches tall.
+The zipline, added in 2019, is appropriate for kids who are at least 6 years old, 45 lbs, and 40 inches tall.

 Experience the Excitement of Adirondack Theme Parks